scrampy/home-inventory/HomeInventorySpec.md

 ## Backend API Integration To-Do List

 ### /locations [GET, POST]
-- [ ] Ensure GET returns all locations as expected
+- [x] Ensure GET returns all locations as expected (all tests passing as of 2025-04-25)
-- [ ] Ensure POST creates a new location
+- [x] Ensure POST creates a new location (all tests passing as of 2025-04-25)
-- [ ] Add PUT/PATCH/DELETE for updating/deleting locations if needed
+- [x] Add PUT/PATCH/DELETE for updating/deleting locations if needed (all tests passing as of 2025-04-25)

 ### /stores [GET, POST]
-- [ ] Ensure GET returns all stores as expected
+- [x] Ensure GET returns all stores as expected (all tests passing as of 2025-04-25)
-- [ ] Ensure POST creates a new store
+- [x] Ensure POST creates a new store (all tests passing as of 2025-04-25)
-- [ ] Add PUT/PATCH/DELETE for updating/deleting stores if needed
+- [x] Add PUT/PATCH/DELETE for updating/deleting stores if needed (all tests passing as of 2025-04-25)

 ### /aisles [GET, POST]
-- [ ] Ensure GET returns all aisles as expected (currently returns with store_id)
+- [x] Ensure GET returns all aisles as expected (currently returns with store_id) (all tests passing as of 2025-04-25)
-- [ ] Ensure POST creates a new aisle (currently requires store_id)
+- [x] Ensure POST creates a new aisle (currently requires store_id) (all tests passing as of 2025-04-25)
-- [ ] Update for global aisles if needed (remove store_id requirement?)
+- [x] Update for global aisles if needed (remove store_id requirement?) (all tests passing as of 2025-04-25)
-- [ ] Add PUT/PATCH/DELETE for updating/deleting aisles if needed
+- [x] Add PUT/PATCH/DELETE for updating/deleting aisles if needed (all tests passing as of 2025-04-25)

 ### /items [GET, POST]
-- [ ] Ensure GET returns all items with all required fields
+- [x] Ensure GET returns all items with all required fields (all tests passing as of 2025-04-25)
-- [ ] Ensure POST creates a new item
+- [x] Ensure POST creates a new item (all tests passing as of 2025-04-25)
-- [ ] Add PUT/PATCH/DELETE for updating/deleting items
+- [x] Add PUT/PATCH/DELETE for updating/deleting items (all tests passing as of 2025-04-25)

 ### /inventory [GET, POST]
-- [ ] Ensure GET returns all inventory records
+- [x] Ensure GET returns all inventory records (all tests passing as of 2025-04-25)
-- [ ] Ensure POST creates a new inventory record
+- [x] Ensure POST creates a new inventory record (all tests passing as of 2025-04-25)
-- [ ] Add PUT/PATCH/DELETE for updating/deleting inventory records
+- [x] Add PUT/PATCH/DELETE for updating/deleting inventory records (all tests passing as of 2025-04-25)

 ### /inventory/<inv_id> [PATCH]
-- [ ] Ensure PATCH updates inventory quantity
+- [x] Ensure PATCH updates inventory quantity (all tests passing as of 2025-04-25)

 ---